Should You Worry About Asbestos in Your Home?

 Isolate the Danger

-Keep yourself and everyone else (besides licensed professionals) away from attics and basements with dilapidated, exposed, or run-down walls, pipes, vinyl tile floors, popcorn ceilings, or paint if there’s confirmed asbestos or other harmful substances present.
+Keep yourself and everyone else (besides licensed professionals) away from attics and basements with dilapidated, exposed, or run-down walls, pipes, vinyl tile floors, paint, or popcorn ceiling if there’s confirmed asbestos or other harmful substances present.
+Limit access to the contaminated area until someone can take care of it.
+You can block it off temporarily until the time comes when you need to completely remove or contain it.

 Educate your children, friends, employees, or other people who spend a lot of time in the home about the dangers of asbestos and the importance of avoiding contaminated areas.